Tommaso Masaccio (c.1401-28)

 COLOURS USED IN

-The Italian 15th century Early Renaissance painter Tommaso Cassai (full name Tommaso di Ser Giovanni di Mone Cassai) is known to us by his nickname "Masaccio", which is a diminutive of "Tommasaccio", the Italian for something like "big ugly Tom".
+Regarded as one of the greatest Old Masters of the Florentine Renaissance, Tommaso Cassai (full name Tommaso di Ser Giovanni di Mone Cassai) is known to us by his nickname "Masaccio", which is a diminutive of "Tommasaccio", the Italian for something like "big ugly Tom".
 Although Masaccio died at the early age of 27 he managed to paint a few pictures of such enormous impact as to affect not only the whole future course of Early Renaissance painting but also that of European art in general.
 As a result, he ranks alongside the greatest Old Masters of the quattrocento, like the architect Filippo Brunelleschi (1377-1446), the sculptor Donatello (1386-1466) and the art theorist Leon Battista Alberti (1404-72), as one of the founding fathers of Renaissance art in Italy.

 His famous works include the Brancacci Chapel Frescoes (1424-8, Santa Maria del Carmine in Florence), featuring The Expulsion from the Garden of Eden, The Tribute Money and others; and The Holy Trinity (1428, Santa Maria Novella, Florence).